StarGraph: Knowledge Representation Learning based on Incomplete Two-hop Subgraph

 \section{Related Work}

-Distance-based models consist a major branch of knowledge graph embedding methods.
+\textbf{Distance-based models} consist a major branch of knowledge graph embedding methods.
 TransE \cite{bordes2013translating} embeds relations and entities into the same vector space, and the relation embedding is interpreted as a translation from the embeddings of the head entity to the tail entity.
-It is a simple and effective model, but cannot deal with complex and symmetry relations.
-RotatE \cite{sun2018rotate} takes inspiration from Euler’s formula and uses the rotations of vectors to explain various relations, where the inverse relations can be modeled by complex embeddings.
-PairRE \cite{chao2021pairre} propose to learn two embeddings for each relation, respectively used to map head and tail entitiy embeddings into the corresponding relation space.
-It extends the model ability to handle sub-relations.
-TripleRE\cite{yu2021triplere} learns another embedding for each relation on the basis of PairRE, and the extra relation embedding is used as a translation vector between the mapped entity embeddings of head and tail.
-This minor modification significantly improves the model results.
+RotatE \cite{sun2018rotate} uses the rotations of vectors to explain various relations, where the inverse relations can be modeled by complex embeddings.
+PairRE \cite{chao2021pairre} propose to learn two embeddings for each relation, respectively used to map head and tail entity embeddings into the corresponding relation space.
+TripleRE \cite{yu2021triplere} learns another embedding for each relation on the basis of PairRE, and the extra relation embedding is used as a translation vector between the mapped entity embeddings of head and tail.

 \textbf{Contextual information} has been widely used for knowledge graphs to enhance model performance, but in many different ways.
 CoKE \cite{wang2019coke} treats link prediction as a natural language processing (NLP) task, and trains the NLP model with long entity-relation-sequences taken from the graph, linking entities originally distant from each other more closely.
 GC-OTE \cite{tang2020orthogonal} directly integrates the graph context into the distance scoring function by considering tail/head entities with the same head/tail entity and relation all at once and minimizing the distance between their embeddings.